nzhoucode/rebalance/README.md

 All methods are evaluated on:

-- A strict 20% chronological test window, which includes the 2022 tech-sector drawdown, an unusually difficult out-of-sample period for concentrated tech portfolios.
+- A strict 20% chronological test window, which includes the 2022 tech-sector drawdown, an unusually difficult out-of-sample period for concentrated tech portfolios
 - The full time period, which helps visualize long-run cumulative performance

 ## Policies